ppet36/openhab_co2/README.md

 WIFI access point and network parameters can be set in source code.
 After device startup and sensor heated up is on his IP address available HTTP server, which provides measured CO2 PPM value as REST service.
 Via HTTP server is also available simple configuration page where some parameters can be changed.

-Sensor is very sensitive so firmware averages 50 values (by default).
-Number of values, frequency of reading values from sensor and other parameters can be set in source file or via WEB configuration page after device starts.
+Sensor is very sensitive so firmware averages 50 values (by default) for eliminate jitter.
+Number of averaged values, frequency of reading values from sensor and other parameters can be set in source file or via WEB configuration page.

 ## OpenHAB